albertcordina/Applicant-tracking-system/README.md

           updateApplicantPage –  for Applicants.
 It calls the findApplicantByUsername method of the ApplicantService class and gets to the update_form.html page. updateApplicant –      calls the saveApplicant method of the ApplicantService class and gets to success_page.html page.

+   - ChatController

+         Calls the ApplicantRepository interface
+         Contains the @GetMapping endpoint method 'chat' which uses the method 'getCurrentLoggedInUsername' of the AccountController class, and 'findByUsername' method of the ApplicantRepository interface to find the applicant by username taking the applicant to chat.html page.

+                  the @MessaageMapping endpoint method 'sendMessage' handles message sent to the 'chat.send' endpoint which broadcasts the message to the
+                                       /topic/public destination, and then simply returns the received chat message. the @MessageMapping endpoint method 'newUser' handles messages sent to the 'chat.newUser' endpoint which broadcasts the message to the
+                                       /topic/public destination, adds the new applicant's username to the WebSocket session attributes, and then simpy returns the received chat message.

    - RegistrationController

          Calls the ApplicantRepository interface and SaveApplicant class.
          Contains the initBinder method with @InitBinder annotation, which trims strings for all String fields.

            showRegistrationForm - @GetMapping endpoint method to get to the registration.html page. submitRegistration - @PostMapping endpoint method with the following functuions: